CoWinkKeyDinkInc/CardinalPGM-Maps/CardinalPGM Test/README.md

 ### Other game features
  - Item regeneration
- - Custom item drops
- - Ender bows
  - Mob spawners

+## Creating spawners
 Creating custom item and mob spawners is really easy!!
 Use this site [here](https://mcstacker.bimbimma.com/) to go and make custom mobs in-game!!
 Some cases may require a command block to use.

 **Note:** To make wool and other items spawn properly, it is suggested that `SpawnRange`, `RequiredPlayerRange` and `MaxNearbyEntities` are all set with a defined number.  `RequiredPlayerRange` only works if `MaxNearbyEntities` is set.